zer0fault/Terminal-Pokedex/README.md

 # Terminal Pokedex

-A beautiful terminal user interface (TUI) for browsing Pokemon data using the PokeAPI.
+A terminal user interface (TUI) for browsing Pokemon data using the PokeAPI.

 ## Features